-The overall responsibility for the implementation of this policy is given to Ms Heidi Jordan, Headteacher.
+The overall responsibility for the implementation of this policy is given to Ms Heidi Jordan, Executive Headteacher.
 She will also be responsible for ensuring that sufficient staff are suitably trained and will ensure cover arrangements in cases of staff absences or staff turnover to ensure that someone is always available and on-site with an appropriate level of training.
-Ms Jordan will also be responsible for briefing supply teachers, preparing risk assessments for school visits and other school activities outside of the normal timetable and for the monitoring of individual healthcare plans.
+Ms Jordan and the leadership team are responsible for briefing supply teachers, supporting with the preparation of and authorising risk assessments for school visits and other school activities outside of the normal timetable and for the monitoring of individual healthcare plans.
 The SENCo, will be responsible in conjunction with parents/carers, for drawing up, implementing and keeping under review the individual healthcare plan for each pupil and making sure relevant staff are aware of these plans.